top of page

 History of Sumner High School

-The Parkersburg Colored School was started in 1862 by seven brave African American men who risked their lives and liberty so that their children and community could have a chance of a better life by receiving a formal education.
-The school later changed its name to Sumner High School after the famed abolitionist and Massachusetts Senator.
+Parkersburg Colored School was founded in 1862 by seven courageous African American men who risked their lives and freedom to give their children and community a path to a better future through formal education.
+The school was later renamed Sumner High School in honor of Charles Sumner, the prominent abolitionist and U.S. Senator from Massachusetts.

 Sumner in Pictures